minemeraj/arriving/Driving/README.txt

     Notes

-   	The actual drawing operation takes about 34 ms per frame (29 fps).
+   	The actual drawing operation reaches a maximum of 28 fps,  with a minimum of 17 fps.

    	************ SCALE NOTE